zt-iot/rabbit/proverif_local_facts.md

 access it, so the continuation sees all these outputs as available.
 When a command also contains supported channel/file outputs, compose their existing output translations with these local outputs.
-Preserve their access checks and existing restrictions; adding local facts does not enable unsupported global outputs or persistent facts.
+Preserve their access checks and existing restrictions.
+Ordinary global outputs use the separate shared store described in the [global fact guide](proverif_global_facts.md); persistent facts remain unsupported.
 Local facts impose no additional single-fact restriction on `put`.

 ## Consumption, comparisons, and control flow